Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 ## Prioritisation

-FIXME: when to prioritise? essentially at a number of levels within the project

 Now we have our estimates we can decide how important each requirement is to the success of the project.